-If your cat won’t urinate in an empty tray your veterinarian may be able to provide you with a non-absorbent cat litter for use.
+- If your cat won’t urinate in an empty tray your veterinarian may be able to provide you with a non-absorbent cat litter.

-Alternatively, you can try adding other non-absorbent products such as plastic beads or aquarium pebbles, cut up straws or polished gravel.
+- Alternatively, you can try adding other non-absorbent products such as plastic beads or aquarium pebbles, cut up straws or polished gravel.

 If you are unable to collect a urine sample from your cat at home, your veterinarian will be able to assist you.